walterxie/MEP-tutorial/README.md

 </figure>
 <br>

-## Summarising the trees
+## Summarising trees

-Use the program `TreeAnnotator` to summarise the tree.
+Use the program `TreeAnnotator` to summarise the maximum clade credibility (MCC) tree from sampled trees.
 TreeAnnotator is an application that comes with BEAST.
+First of all, we need to set the burn-in percentage to `10` (%).
+Then we select the `Node heights` to `Mean heights`, and provide input and output file names.
+The details about setting are available from [here](https://www.beast2.org/treeannotator/).

 <figure>
 	<a name="fig:treeannotator"></a>